emrahsariboz/Deep-Learning-Portfolio/README.md

 ` The core idea of neural networks is to compute weighted sums of the values in the input layer and create a mapping between the input and output layer by a series of functions (in general, nonlinear functions)`

+At the core, NN takes input and multiplies it with weights to predict an output.

 # Perceptron